scrudgey/DJ2020/hacking_v2.md

     OnDestroy -> GameManager.I?.SetNodeEnabled
         this fetches component, sets enabled on component and node, refreshes graph as necessary.

 Q: how are nodes linked?
 Q: what possibility of linked / cascading updates?
+Q: when do we drop all the stored state of the overlay?

+we have now abstracted everything such that a clean slate approach can be attempted.

+1. icons for each type of thing. data model support! node type perma-compromised node

+1.5 locked / unlocked nodes
+    affects visibility of node type

+2. support discoverability of edges.

+2.5 mouseover highlight edges

+3. selection / navigation

+update cyber component model:
+* datastore
+cash register
+alarm component reference

+            // Gradient newGradient = new Gradient();
+            // GradientColorKey[] colorKey;
+            // GradientAlphaKey[] alphaKey;
+            // // Populate the color keys at the relative time 0 and 1 (0 and 100%)
+            // colorKey = new GradientColorKey[2];
+            // colorKey[0].color = indicator1.image.color;
+            // colorKey[0].time = 0.0f;
+            // colorKey[1].color = indicator2.image.color;
+            // colorKey[1].time = 1.0f;

+            // // Populate the alpha  keys at relative time 0 and 1  (0 and 100%)
+            // alphaKey = new GradientAlphaKey[2];
+            // alphaKey[0].alpha = indicator1.image.color.a;
+            // alphaKey[0].time = 0.0f;
+            // alphaKey[1].alpha = indicator2.image.color.a;
+            // alphaKey[1].time = 1.0f;

+            // newGradient.SetKeys(colorKey, alphaKey);
+            // renderer.colorGradient = newGradient;

+because cyber node indicator needs to have information about data, it needs to configure with the component as well. and eventually we will need to bring in levelplan / levelstate as well for discoverability.

+what data information is shown on ui?
+* type
+* value: value is type?
+- filename
+what is shown when locked?
+* type
+* lock

+what is shown when locked?

+### visibility
+visibility -1:
+    node not visible

+visibility level 0:
+    node visible, no information

+visibility level 1:
+    node type is known
+        data / normal / utility

+visibility level 2:
+    connections known

+### data visibility
+data visibility 0:
+    data node is known

+data visibility 1:
+    data type is known

+data visibility 2:
+    data info is known
+        value
+        type / number of map data

+### lock visibility
+lock visibility:
+    lock level: 0, 1, 2, 3

+scenario: a player discovers a node (computer) while walking around
+    (UI fx: node discovered)
+the node is at visibility 0: no information, locked lock level 1.0 user connects cyberdeck
+    it is locked, but we can still run scanner v1.0 to run others (datathief, compromise) we need to unlock it first. user runs scanner v1.0 and discovers it is a datanode, containing $$ paydata.
+    (visibility level 1, data visibility 2)
+to access the data, we need to unlock the node. user runs ice cutter v1.0 and it takes a few seconds to break the encryption now user runs datathief, and the download begins in a few seconds, the download completes. the data now stolen, the UI reflects that the data node is now empty.

+## node state
+node status:
+    invulnerable -> vulnerable -> unlocked -> compromised

+visibility:
+    unknown -> known -> identified -> mapped

+lock level:
+    0, 1, 2, 3

+data sink: yes/no

+invulnerable: basic state of all nodes
+vulnerable: connected to a compromised node
+    cyberdeck
+    WAN
+    compromised node
+unlocked: password level 0
+compromised: user has deployed exploit

+## software use patterns

+scan:       deploy against any vulnerable node
+unlock:     deploy against any vulnerable locked node
+download:   deploy against any vulnerable unlocked node connected to player or WAN
+exploit:    deploy against any vulnerable unlocked node

+viruses are unique:
+    deploy against any vulnerable node
+    they hop and

+in order to run datathief:
+    node needs to be unlocked
+    node needs to be vulnerable
+    download takes an amount of time, adjusted by cyberdeck speed in order to run scanner:
+    node needs to be vulnerable
+in order to run compromise:
+    node needs to be unlocked
+in order to run password breaker:
+    node needs to be vulnerable

+because scan can be deployed against an invulnerable node, this means that all the node information type, content, links, etc. can be displayed whether or not node is locked. hence, lock is separate UI element.

+questions:
+    1. does unlocking the node increase visibility? maybe
+    2. scanning doesn't require unlock, but other attacks do? yes
+    3. what other attacks exist besides scan? scan, unlock, download, exploit
+    4. state model for visibility
+        it could go right on level delta graph but at least some of it comes from level planning phase too. in theory, player can view graph network on the map, unlock more graph visibility on the map by paying someone, and then construct their plan around the location of the objective.

+            the plan needs to stay permanent- since the player paid for it. but anything not in the plan is randomized.
+    5. scanner & visibility
+        does visibility increment? or just set?
+        is visibility capped by scanner version?
+        does visibility target specific information? i.e. data type, connections, etc

+UI goal 1:
+    display nodes respecting visibility
+    node icon just shows type: normal, utility, datastore, empty datastore all details go into info pane!
+    color indicates node status
+        invulnerable -> blue
+        vulnerable -> yellow
+        compromised -> red
+    lock is indicated as well
+    lock strength is indicated.

+UI goal 2:
+    info pane